dbrugne/donut/README.md

 ## Pomelog migration
 * Authentication, check that it's impossible to open a websocket if i'm not logged
+* Restore broadcast to user sockets on user logout
 * Restore a var logger = require('../app/models/log'); and change console.log for pomelo logger
 * Grunt data migration for next release (history)
 * Redirect to room after signup/signin => FB campaign glander au boulot